Dylan Coghlan

-Dylan Coghlan (born February 19, 1998) is a Canadian professional ice hockey defenseman currently playing for the Carolina Hurricanes of the National Hockey League (NHL).
+Dylan Coghlan (born February 19, 1998) is a Canadian professional ice hockey defenceman for the Henderson Silver Knights of the American Hockey League (AHL) while under contract to the Vegas Golden Knights of the National Hockey League (NHL).

 Early life

 Coghlan was born on February 19, 1998, in Duncan, British Columbia but learned to skate in Port Hardy when his family lived there.
 As his family moved several times while he was growing up, Coghlan played for several minor hockey programs throughout the north and central Island.
 While living in Nanaimo, Coghlan said he took a big step in his career due to the exposure to Western Hockey League (WHL) scouts.
 He skated within the Nanaimo Minor Hockey system from 2009 to 2013 until he joined the North Island Silvertips of the BC Hockey Major Midget League at the age of 15.

 Playing career

 Coghlan spent the 2012–13 season with the Nanaimo Clippers of the British Columbia Hockey League, where he gained attention from WHL scouts.
 After he recorded 18 goals and 40 points through 34 games, he was drafted in the third round, 63rd overall, by the Tri-City Americans in the 2013 Bantam Draft.